configure fails to detect sqlite3 on Mac OS X

 Additionally, could you provide me your full name so that I can give you credit in the [[ChangeLog]]?

-#3 Updated by almost 15 years ago
+#3 Updated by over 15 years ago

 I've ran 2 test with a stable [[MySQL]]-5-Version and with Mysql Version 6 on Mac OS X.

 Typically they install into /usr/local/mysql (symlink to /usr/local/mysql-VERSION)